remotesynth/certifiedfreshevents/content/speakers/abbey-perini.md

 draft: false
 ---

-Abbey is a full-stack web developer out of Atlanta, GA with way too many hobbies.
-You can read more about her and her work at abbeyperini.dev.
+Abbey Perini is many things - a metro Atlanta native, a person of many hobbies, and a full-stack web developer.
+She loves blogging about fun and useful things about programming.
+You can find her work and ways to connect with her at [abbeyperini.dev](https://abbeyperini.dev).